Be Part of the Ultimate Safety & Compliance Community

 Lighting outlet.
 An outlet intended for the direct connection of a lampholder, a lighting fixture, or a pendant cord terminating in a lampholder.

-(2) States that such equipment meets nationally recognized standards or has been tested and found safe for use in a specified manner.
+Listed.
+Equipment or materials included in a list published by a qualified testing laboratory whose listing states either that the equipment or material meets appropriate standards or has been tested and found suitable for use in a specified manner.

-Location.
-(1) Damp location.
-Partially protected locations under canopies, marquees, roofed open porches, and like locations, and interior locations subject to moderate degrees of moisture, such as some basements, some barns, and some cold-storage warehouses.
+Location —(a) Damp location.
+Partially protected locations under canopies, marquees, roofed open porches, and like locations, and interior locations subject to moderate degrees of moisture, such as some basements.

-(3) Wet location.
-Installations underground or in concrete slabs or masonry in direct contact with the earth, and locations subject to saturation with water or other liquids, such as vehicle-washing areas, and locations unprotected and exposed to weather.
+(c) Wet location.
+Installations underground or in concrete slabs or masonry in direct contact with the earth, and locations subject to saturation with water or other liquids, such as locations exposed to weather and unprotected.

 Mobile X-ray.
-X-ray equipment mounted on a permanent base with wheels or casters or both for moving while completely assembled.
+X-ray equipment mounted on a permanent base with wheels and/or casters for moving while completely assembled.